Skip to main content

 by Vanessa Lillie - Fiction, Mystery, Suspense, Thriller

-Bureau of Indian Affairs archaeologist Syd Walker receives an alarming call: not only have newly discovered skeletal remains been stolen, but a Native teen girl has disappeared near the camp.
-As Syd investigates both crimes, she's drawn into a world of privileged campers and their wealthy parents --- most of them members of the Founders Society, an exclusive club whose members trace their lineage to the first colonists and claim ancestral rights to the land.
+In the hours before dawn at a local summer camp, Bureau of Indian Affairs archaeologist Syd Walker receives an alarming call: newly discovered skeletal remains have been stolen.
+Not only have bones gone missing, but a Native teen girl has disappeared near the camp, and law enforcement dismisses her family's fears.
+As Syd investigates both crimes, she's drawn into a world of privileged campers and their wealthy parents --- most of them members of the Founders Society, an exclusive club whose members trace their lineage to the first colonists and claim ancestral rights to the land, despite fierce objections from the local tribal community.
 And it's not the first time something --- or someone --- has gone missing from the camp.
-A pattern of disappearances stretches back generations, all leading to the Founders Society's doorstep.
-But exposing the truth means confronting not just the town's most powerful families, but also a legacy of violence that refuses to stay buried.
+The deeper Syd digs, the more she realizes these aren't isolated incidents.

 by Vanessa Lillie - Fiction, Mystery, Suspense, Thriller